How do I prepare for a piano appointment?

 An experienced piano consultant can save you time and money by spending a little more time upfront to really understand why you’re buying a piano and what your expectations are.

-We hope to see you in one of our two showrooms in Boston and Newton, where one of our highly-experienced piano consultants will show you hospitality and start understanding your piano needs.
+We hope to see you at our showroom in Newton, where one of our highly-experienced piano consultants will show you hospitality and start understanding your piano needs.

 In the meantime, keep reading in preparation for your first meeting with the piano consultant of your choice.
 If you want to learn how a piano maker like Steinway makes their piano, you’ll enjoy the following piece.
 Steinway craftspeople create the company’s pianos touch and tone daily: